 • Is there a history of failed attempts to start a neighborhood association, whether temporary or permanent?
 If there have been four fizzles in the last five years, your chances of success are low.
 This does not mean you shouldn't try, but just be aware that you must begin every conversation with differentiating yourselves from previous efforts.

 • Is there enough discontent to inspire loyalty to an organization?
-In suburban settings that are idyllic, except for one or two issues, people are simply too content and too busy to devote energy to resolving one or two problems that seem minor or too difficult to solve.
+In suburban settings that are idyllic, except for one or two issues, people might be simply too content and too busy to devote energy to resolving one or two problems that seem minor or too difficult to solve.

 • Is there a natural, comfortable, and neutral meeting place?
 If so, it will be easier to convince people to attend meetings.